UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

 ## Part 3: Rearrange the Components

-The content on the page appears quite jumbled, since we gave you no guidance on where to put the components in `App.js`.
+The content on the page appears quite jumbled, since we gave you no guidance on where to put the components in `App.jsx`.
 Fortunately, templates allow us to easily move items around the framework.

 8. Rearrange the components to create a specific page layout: